cellimnet/scellseg-publish/README.md

 ​	d) Set the epoch you want conduct, the default value is 100, which was used in our paper.
 You can increase the number for adequate training

+​	e) Set the batch size according to your own GPU, the default value is 100, which was used in our paper

-​	e) You can select different pre-trained model ("Scellseg", "Cellpose", or "Hover") and fine-tuning strategy ("contrastive fine-tuning" or "classic fine-tuning")
+​	f) You can select different pre-trained model ("Scellseg", "Cellpose", or "Hover") and fine-tuning strategy ("contrastive fine-tuning" or "classic fine-tuning")

-​	f) Click "Start fine-tuning" button to start fine-tuning.
-After fine-tuning, it will show the saved path of the model file in the bottom of display window
+​	g) Click "Start fine-tuning" button to start fine-tuning.
+After fine-tuning, it will show the saved path of the model file in the bottom of display window (saved at a subfolder in parent folder named "fine-tune", mito-20211116/fine-tune")

 #### 3. Inference

 ​	a) There are two modes for inference,  (1) run segmentation for image in window (2) batch segmentation

-​	b) If you want to conduct batch segmentation, click "Data path" to choose the parent folder of your dataset, such as "mito-20211116"
+​	b) If you want to conduct batch segmentation, click "Data path" to choose the parent folder of your dataset, such as "mito-20211116" , and set the adequate batch size according to your own GPU

 ​	c) You can choose your own model file for inference, the default is the pre-trained Scellseg model file